dionyziz/endofcodes/SPECIFICATION.md

 On the top left, there is the logo of End of Codes.
 Clicking on it takes one to the Ranking page.

 On the top right, the user menu appears.
 If the user is logged out, the text “Log in or Register” appears.
 “Log in” is a link to the login page and “Register” is a link to the register page.
 If the user is logged in, the avatar and username of the user and an arrow pointing downwards appear.
-These are links to the user menu, a drop-down menu which contains a larger view of the user’s avatar, their name, a button to log out, and a link to the Settings page.
+These are links to the user drop-down, a drop-down menu which contains a larger view of the user’s avatar, their name, a button to log out, and a link to the Settings page.

 At the bottom of the page appear a link to the development blog labelled “Blog”, a link to the project’s GitHub labelled “Contribute”, and a link to the game rules labelled “Rules”.